 Shipboard Cables: Understanding the Difference Between Zero Halogen and Low Smoke

-Shipboard cables may be designed to ensure safety of people.
+Shipboard cable may be designed to ensure safety of people.
 A lot of materials used to make the jackets and insulation of cables tend not to be very safe for people.
-If for example, you have shipboard vessels where there are people onboard, you want to ensure their safety.
+If for example, you have shipboard vessels where there are people on board, you want to ensure their safety.
 In the event of fire or other catastrophes, you should make sure people are safe.
 The terms ‘zero halogen’ and ‘low smoke’ are commonly used to describe shipboard cables.
 Well, while you may think these two terms mean the same or are equivalent, that is not the case.

 Low smoke cables